2q37 deletion syndrome: Diagnosis

 Techniques used to diagnose this disorder are fluorescence in situ hybridization (FISH) and microarrays.
 FISH uses fluorescent dyes to visualize sections under a microscope, but some changes are too small to see.
 Microarray comparative genomic hybridization (array CGH) shows changes in small amounts DNA on chromosomes.

 Treatment

 Therapy can help developmental delays, as well as physiotherapy for the low muscle tone.
-Exercise and healthy eating can reduce weight gain.
-Treatments are available for seizures, eczema, asthma, infections, and certain bodily ailments.

 Prognosis

 While only a few adults have been reported with 2q37 microdeletion syndrome, it is predicted that this number will rise as various research studies continue to demonstrate that most with the disorder do not have a shortened life span.